watterott/RedFly-Shield/fw/update_guide/README.md

 * Start connection on the serial port and wait about 20 seconds.
 Then the module starts with the default settings.

-* On the firmware upgrade question press y.<br>
+* On the firmware upgrade question press y.

         WELCOME TO REDPINE SIGNALS
         Firmware upgrade (y/n) y

-* Send the respected file when the prompt Send xxx appears and use the Kermit protocol.<br>
+* Send the respected file when the prompt Send xxx appears and use the Kermit protocol.

         WELCOME TO REDPINE SIGNALS
         Firmware upgrade (y/n) y
         Send taim1,taim2,tadm1,tadm2 files in order to upgrade the firmware